cristiancfm/webdeck-player/README.md

 ### Installing the player
 1. Go to the Releases section of the Github repository and download the latest version available.
-You should get a `webdeck-player.zip file`.
+You should get a `webdeck-player-v.X.X.X.zip` file.
 2. Unzip the file and put the `webdeck-player` folder into your website root folder.

 3. a. **Run the player on a separate browser window (recommended)**